emilygv/emilyvernon.com/_casestudies/savviest.md

 {% include case_h3_block.html
 title="Next Steps <br>and Learnings"
 content="It was necessary to think about both the ideal and ability of the start-up.
 For the time allocated, we were able to do one round of testing, however **this would require another round of user testing.
-We were able to explore improving the job profile and making it more mobile-friendly, but this should be further development.** A product roadmap would help with all points mentioned." %}
+We were able to explore improving the job profile and making it more mobile-friendly, but this should be further developed.** A product roadmap would help with all points mentioned." %}

 {% capture info-highlight %}
 #### Collaboration Planning